Frequently asked questions for healthcare providers interested in ordering the Galleri® test

 The “predicted signal origin(s)” is/are provided to help guide the diagnostic evaluation needed to confirm the presence of cancer.
 In some instances, the top predicted signal origin may be called incorrectly.
 In cases when two top signal origins are returned, the first signal origin may be incorrect while the second one may be correct.
 In some cases both the first and second signal origins may be incorrect.

 This could mean that the individual has a cancer that is difficult to identify by the selected follow up diagnostic procedures, or that the result of the Galleri test is a false positive and that the individual does not have cancer.
 Testing was insufficient to detect cancer, including due to the cancer being located in a different part of the body.
 Healthcare providers should use their independent clinical judgment for patient diagnosis, treatment, and care.
-For more information, you may GRAIL Customer Service at 833−694−2553 or firstname.lastname@example.org.
+For more information, you may contact GRAIL Customer Service at 833−694−2553 or fill out a support request.

 A test may be cancelled for a variety of reasons, which include healthcare provider or patient requests, exceeding the specimen stability window, and failure to meet data quality requirements, among others.
-For more information on your specific cancellation, please contact Customer Service at 833−694−2553 or email@example.com.
+For more information on your specific cancellation, please contact Customer Service at 833−694−2553 or fill out a support request.

 The Galleri test results report does not report incidental findings.